Get Adobe Flash player

 The Gypsy Vanner is known by many other names such as Gypsy Cob, Irish Cob, Tinker, Gypsy Horse, or Romany Cob and it is no wonder that people are confused about the name and what to call these fabulous horses.
 However, there is a raging debate between the two most commonly used titles, Gypsy Vanner or Gypsy Cob.

 Both are technically correct and BOTH were coined by other cultures AND not by the Gypsies themselves.
-The Gypsies did not have a particular name for their horses and terms like "cobber", "good un", "hairy horse" or "knacker" were all used indiscriminately.
-They NEVER referred to their horses by placing their cultural name “Gypsy” in front of the word cob.
-This has been coined by other cultures very similar to how the Europeans called them tinkers.
+The Gypsies did not have a particular name for their horses and after speaking with 4 top long time breeders Harkers, Fred Luke, Stephen McCartney they confirmed this and terms like "cobber", "good un", "hairy horse" or "proper cob" were all used indiscriminately, but never gypsy cobs.
+They NEVER referred to their horses by placing the name "Gypsy" in front of the word cob, as many of the Romany people I met in 2005 told me it was an insult.
+The word Gypsy has been coined or made popular by other cultures, very similar to how the Europeans called them tinkers.
+The largest face book page for the gypsies to come together in the UK is called Proper Cobs, not gypsy cobs, which is an interesting choice.

 I have never been content with the name "gypsy cob" as it is far to wide ranging and generic.
-However, back in 2005 I decided not to adopt the name “Gypsy Vanner” due to breeders down under and abroad using the "Vanner" name to sell part bred gypsy horses to unsuspecting newcomers as purebreds.
-Sadly due to this deception the name “Vanner” had become associated with a cross bred or an inferior bred gypsy horse.
-It is only down under that this has happened as no where else in the world does the name Vanner refer to a cross bred gypsy horse.
+After all a cob is a type, not a breed.
+However, back in 2005 I originally decided not to adopt the name "Gypsy Vanner" due to a breeder in Australia using the "Vanner" name to sell part bred gypsy horses to unsuspecting newcomers as purebreds.
+Sadly due to this deception the name "Vanner" became associated with a cross bred or an inferior bred gypsy horse in Australia only.
+It is only here that this has happened, as no where else in the world does the name Vanner refer to a cross bred gypsy horse.

 » To Top «